kennedn/blog/content/posts/fridgepwn.md

 - Read the state of the OUT pin
 - Repeat for each button

-I was able to prove this by having a Raspberry Pi dawn it's freon cap and pretend to be the fridge.
+I was able to prove this by having a Raspberry Pi don its freon cap and pretend to be the fridge.
 I was able to control the lights:

 ![](pi_light_control.gif)